KyleRobins/KyleRobins/README.md

 **`Digital Nomad ( A Developer who can actually create graphics and logic (Fullstack🤓)/Cloud Architect/Creator)`**

-I'm a Kenyan full-stack developer/content creator with a vision of building my version of the digital world one step at a time.
+I'm a Kenyan full-stack developer/content creator with a vision of building my own version of the digital world one step at a time.
 Also Making learning fun through content creation.
 From ideation and planning to a published video, I publish content on my YouTube channel "[Kyle Robins][youtube]" road to 500 subscribers.
 (Walk Slow but sure 🔔)

    <p align="left">
       <a href="https://www.youtube.com/@kylerobins?sub_confirmation=1">